Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/sensor.rst

 Broadphase filtering is important for performance reason: the collision points will be computed only for the objects that pass the broadphase filter.

-- automatically removed from the simulation when no collision sensor is active on it
+- Automatically removed from the simulation when no collision sensor is active on it.

 Unlike the Near and Radar object it can:

-- take any shape, including triangle mesh
+- Take any shape, including triangle mesh.
-- be made visible for debugging (just use the Visible actuator)
+- Be made visible for debugging (just use the Visible actuator).
-- have multiple collision sensors using it
+- Have multiple collision sensors using it.

 Other than that, the sensor objects are ordinary objects.
 You can move them freely or parent them.
 When parented to a dynamic object,